 • Davis set Western Michigan records for single-season touchdown receptions (19), single-game receiving yards (272), touchdown receptions in a bowl game (three), career receptions (332), career touchdown receptions (52) and career receiving yards (5,285).

 • Davis and his six siblings survived a tough economic upbringing in Wheaton, Ill.
 While he has always maintained a loving relationship with his parents, Olasheni Timson and Michelle Davis, he made the decision as a high school junior to move into the home of Robin and Dan Graham, who became his legal guardians.
 Dan, Corey Davis' youth football coach, was an offensive lineman for the Tampa Bay Buccaneers.
 His son, Ryan Graham, played youth and high school football with Davis and currently plays quarterback at Northern Illinois.

 • Davis' brother, Titus, played football at Central Michigan and was signed by the Chargers as a rookie free agent in 2015.
-Titus also spent time with the Jets and Bills before signing with the Bears during the 2017 offseason.
+Titus also spent time with the Jets, Bills and Bears.

 • One of Davis' favorite quotes is "Never die easy" by Walter Payton, who used the saying as the title to his autobiography.

 • The Wheaton, Ill., native was selected by the Titans in the first round (fifth overall) of the 2017 NFL Draft.